jameswquinn/minimal/example/_posts/2016-06-29-posts-formatting.md

 ### Keyboard Tag

-This scarcely known tag emulates <kbd>keyboard text</kbd>, which is usually styled like the `<code>` tag.
+This scarcely known <kbd>keyboard tag</kbd> emulates represents user input and produces an inline element displayed in the browser's default monospace font, which is usually styled like the `<code>` tag.

 ### Code Tag

-You will learn later on in these tests that `word-wrap: break-word;` will be your best friend.
+Its probably a really good idea to wrap your code within code tags.
+This is how you do it `<title>HTML for Baby's</title>`.
+You don't want any surprises.

 ### Preformatted Tag
 This tag styles large blocks of code